Jacob Roloff Marries Isabel Rock, Former ‘LPBW’ Star Ties The Knot At Family Farm & First Images Emerge

 Woohoo!
 Lisa Debi and I finalizing the wedding plans for Jacob and Isabel’s wedding reception on the farm and Molly’s in town for her brother and soon to be sister in law big day.
 Love her so much! ❤️ #rockandroloffwedding #sisterintown #mamalove #amyroloffssecondact #thankyoufriends #girlfriendsandwine ????????????

-Jacob’s dad Matt shared earlier in the week via his Instagram page that the bride and groom actually were having the wedding itself at the beach, with the reception happening at the Roloff farm.
+Jacob’s dad, Matt, shared earlier in the week via his Instagram page that the bride and groom actually were having the wedding itself at the beach, with the reception happening at the Roloff farm.
 It seems that the beach is a favorite spot of Jacob and Isabel’s, so they wanted to exchange vows there and then celebrate back at the familiar farm.

 This has been a big year for the Little People, Big World family.
-Tori and Zach are expecting their second child, a baby girl, this fall and The Inquisitr recently detailed that Aubrey and Jeremy are expecting a baby boy this winter.
+Tori and Zach are expecting their second child, a baby girl, this fall, and The Inquisitr recently detailed that Aubrey and Jeremy are expecting a baby boy this winter.

-Little People, Big World viewers will not see Jacob Roloff and Isabel Rock’s wedding on the show like they did with both Jeremy and Zach’s weddings.
-Despite that, it seems likely that additional photos will make it to Instagram in the days ahead and it’s clear that the LPBW crew had a fabulous time.
+Little People, Big World viewers will not see Jacob Roloff and Isabel Rock’s wedding on the show like they did with both Jeremy’s and Zach’s weddings.
+Despite that, it seems likely that additional photos will make it to Instagram in the days ahead, and it’s clear that the LPBW crew had a fabulous time.